Date Made/Found: 1870-1899

 Department: Decorative Art

-This cup, along with several other artefacts, was purchased at the Colonial and Indian Exhibition of 1886.
-With assistance from the South Kensington Museum (now the V&A), Sheffield Museum was able to acquire a number of pieces to illustrate the finest metalworking from India.
-This vase was made in India whilst under British rule.
+This fruit box, along with several other artefacts, was purchased at the Colonial and Indian Exhibition of 1886.
+With assistance from the South Kensington Museum (now the V&A), Sheffield was able to acquire a number of pieces to illustrate the finest metalworking from beyond Europe.
+This box was made in India whilst under British rule.
 It was probably made for the exhibition as an example piece.